LuisLorenz/tic-tac-toe/README.md

 Choose the Best Move:

 The AI should choose the move with the highest score (if maximizing) or the lowest score (if minimizing).

+# v4
+- [ ] implement unbeatable AI player
+    - then close this project
+    - first the right mode must be selected
+    - it is about the player move
+        - human decides self is_maximizing == False
+        - AI is_maximizing == True
+    - [ ] plan it on my JN first
+    - [ ]